Prerequisite

 - We need to implement the

-class to represent each firework particle.
+Particleclass to represent each firework particle.
 This class will have properties for position, radius, color, and velocity.
 It will also have methods to draw and update the particle's position. - The

-method will update the particle's position based on its velocity.
+drawmethod will use thecanvascontext to draw the particle on the screen, and theupdatemethod will update the particle's position based on its velocity.

 class Particle {